National highways of China: History

 The aim of the National Expressway Network Plan approved in early 2005 is an expressway system connecting all capitals of provinces and autonomous regions with Beijing and with each other, linking major cities and important counties.
 The network will have a total length of about 85,000 km, including seven originating in Beijing; the Beijing-Shanghai, Beijing-Taipei, Beijing-Hong Kong-Macau, Beijing-Kunming, Beijing-Lhasa, Beijing-Ürümqi, and Beijing-Harbin expressways.
 Half of the projects are already completed.

 In 2013 the Ministry of Transport announced the "National Highway Network Planning (2013 - 2030)", which will bring the total number of highways to 119, with 81 connecting highways between them.
 The total mileage will be increased to 265,000 km, with increased focus on the western and less developed regions.

-In 2022, the NDRC and MOT published a new National Highway Network Plan (国家公路网规划), added and re-formed several expressways and national highways.
-It is expected that all national highways will connect all county-level (or above) administrative regions (except those that are parts of Sansha), important national tourist attractions and border checkpoints.
+In 2022, the NDRC and MOT published a new National Highway Network Plan (国家公路网规划), which added and re-formed several expressways and national highways.
+The plan aims for all national highways to connect all county-level (or above) administrative regions (except those that are parts of Sansha), important national tourist attractions, and border checkpoints.

 Regulation

-Although an accepted speed limit on China National Highways is 120 km/h, it is common to see cars pass other by in excess of 120 km/h.
-The lack of speed detection cameras on some routes, lack of a posted speed limit outside of localities and tremendous distances of road mileage, means that enforcing this speed limit is rather herculean.
-In addition, there is a notable shortage of traffic police in mainland China.
+The speed limit on China National Highways is 80 km/h, on sections with more than one lane per direction it may be up to 110 km/h.

-Nationwide highways often begin with the letter GXXX, followed by three numerals, e.g.: G107.
-It is said that the GXXX stands for 国家 (guójiā), or national.
+Nationwide highways often begin with the letter G, followed by three numerals, e.g.: G107.
+It is said that the G stands for 国家 (guójiā), or national.

 The numbering of the highways is as follows: